 Online Matching: Haste makes Waste!
 Yuval Emek, Shay Kutten and Roger Wattenhofer.
 48th Annual Symposium on the Theory of Computing (STOC), Cambridge, Massachusetts, USA, June 2016.

 Can we solve unsolvable online problems if we pay to delay decisions?
-This paper inspired a lot of follow-up work.
+This paper adds a completely new facet to online algorithms, inspiring a lot of excellent follow-up work.

 Achieving High Utilization with Software-Driven WAN Chi-Yao Hong, Srikanth Kandula, Ratul Mahajan, Ming Zhang, Vijay Gill, Mohan Nanduri and Roger Wattenhofer.
 Annual Conference of the ACM Special Interest Group on Data Communication (SIGCOMM), Hong Kong, August 2013.
 The "SWAN" paper, appearing in the same conference as Google's "B4" Software Defined Networking paper.